Microscopy Core

 Additional details, including specific experiments, processes, or staff names, may be included as appropriate.

 In instances of substantial intellectual contributions by core personnel (e.g. major role in study design/optimization, leading the development of image analysis methods and data processing, major manuscript contributions, etc.), these contributions should be reflected with authorship.
-In these cases, the statement of acknowledgment should also be included.
+In these cases, the statement of acknowledgment for the core should also be included.

 Leadership